tarmac-project/tarmac/docs/README.md

 ## Multi-Function Services

 While users of Tarmac can build standalone microservices with a single function quickly, it shines with multi-function services.
-Tarmac's ability to run multiple functions means you can create purpose-built serverless platforms or full-featured distributed services with the developer experience of serverless functions.
+Tarmac's ability to run multiple functions means you can create purpose-built platforms with the developer experience of serverless functions.

 To get started with multi-function services, you must provide a `tarmac.json` configuration file (via the `WASM_FUNCTION_CONFIG` configuration parameter) that lists the Functions to load and the various protocols and routes to expose as endpoints.
 Below is a sample `tarmac.json` configuration file.